Ribcollar

 • Agreement on material, layout and fittings

-• Manufacture of the new Hypalon tubes
+• Manufacture of the new Orca Hypalon tubes

 • Fitment, pressure testing and finishing